 If you feel your rights have been violated at work, seeking legal advice can help.
 It’s a way to better understand which laws apply to you and what your options are to resolve your dispute.
 There are options for free or low-cost legal advice.

-Your legal rights around taking a vacation.
+Learn your legal rights around taking a vacation.

-Your rights around taking sick days.
+Learn your rights around taking sick days.